Ready for school

 Telephone: 020 8583 2711

-• If your child has an Education Health Care Plan (EHCP), you do not need to make an online application.
-Please contact the SEN team in your home Local Authority.
+• If your child has an Education Health Care Plan (EHCP), you do not need to submit an online application.
+Please contact your local authority Special Education Needs(SEN) team.

-•If you are in any doubt about your child’s SEN status, speak with the SENCO at your child’s primary school.
+•If you have any questions about your child’s SEN status, speak with the SENCO at your child’s primary school.

 Family Information Service

-Looking for childcare and early education support and advice?
-There are now three new ways to contact the Family Information Service.
+Are you looking for childcare and early education support and advice?

-Families can now also book one-to-one appointments online, attend a face-to-face session at a local Family Hub, and drop into the monthly group session, which takes place the first Wednesday of every month from 10am to 11am.
+Families can now also book one to one appointments online, attend a face to face session at a local Family Hub, and drop into the monthly group sessions, which take place on the first Wednesday of every month from 10am to 11am.

 Starting school is an exciting time but can seem a big step for both children and parents.
-We understand that all children develop at their own pace, and that we’re all learning from birth.
-When it’s time to start school, some children will need more help than others.
+We understand that all children develop at their own pace and when it’s time to start school, some children may need more support than others.

 What does being school ready mean?